-Conditional logic is used to hide form elements until specific form conditions are met.
+Conditional logic is used to show form elements when specific form conditions are met.

 For interactive examples of conditional logic and how it can be used, try out this interactive form.